MrMollusk/Turret-Control/README.md

 - If the Raspberry Pi processor overheats due to high processing demands, the program includes a sleep(0.01) delay to prevent overloading the CPU.

 # Troubleshooting
 - If your Pi doesn't actually boot, try to boot it without any peripherals connected.
-Took me a few hours to figure this part out.
+This cost me a few hours.
 - Ensure the motors are correctly wired to the Raspberry Pi GPIO pins.
 - Make sure the joystick is connected and properly initialized before starting the program.